 Ignoring Pappas’ unsolicited platitudes, Ryder continued to pepper the electronic warfare expert with questions.
 “What about the drone’s other sensors?
 Are they still functioning?”

 “What other sensors?”
 Pappas shot back.
 “This isn’t a Predator.
-All this bird has is a camera built, no doubt, by the lowest bidder.”
+All this bird has is a camera, built—no doubt—by the lowest bidder.”

 “Are you trying to tell me we came out here with a drone that doesn’t have the ability to hop from one frequency to another or has some kind of back sensors?”